Banks prepare debt packages for Avio sale or refinancing

-LONDON Bankers are preparing up to 2 billion euros (1.6 billion pounds) of debt to back a buyout of Avio as private equity owner Cinven CINV.UL presses ahead with its sale of the airplane parts supplier, banking sources said on Tuesday.
+LONDON Bankers are preparing up to 2 billion euros ($2.6 billion) of debt to back a buyout of Avio as private equity owner Cinven CINV.UL presses ahead with its sale of the airplane parts supplier, banking sources said on Tuesday.

 Avio asked regulators for authority to list in October 2011 and again in May 2012, after market conditions deteriorated.
 The company has until May 2013 to launch an IPO but is also working on a sale as one of its alternative options.